analyticsbyakshay/analyticsbyakshay/README.md

 ## 👨‍💻 About Me

-I have a background in **Business Administration and Computer Applications**, having completed my **BBA.CA from K. J. Somaiya College, Kopargaon**.
+I have a background in **Business Administration and Computer Applications**, having completed my **BBA.CA from Savitribai Phule Pune University**.

 My career goal is to become a **Data Analyst / Business Intelligence professional** who can combine business understanding with technical and analytical skills.